2b-t/LB-t/ReadMe.md

 [![Turbulent gaseous flow in porous media](/doc/PorousMedia_Re3750Sc1.jpeg)](https://www.youtube.com/watch?v=7SR4vhMnWZc "Turbulent gaseous flow in porous media")

 ## Overview
 This is a **object-oriented parallel lattice-Boltzmann computational fluid dynamics (CFD) solver framework for arbitrary lattices (for any number of speed and spatial dimensions) based on C++17 and [OpenMP](https://www.openmp.org/)**.
-The files includes a Makefile for the Intel Compiler ICC as well as the Gnu Compiler GCC.
+The files include a Makefile for the Intel Compiler ICC as well as the Gnu Compiler GCC.

 ## Installation